-Nubank, a leading Brazilian financial technology company that was just valued at $35 billion dollars, needed a scalable SQL database for its critical credit card authorization service.
+Nubank, a leading Brazilian financial technology company valued at more than $45 billion dollars, needed a scalable SQL database for its critical credit card authorization service.
 The company initially stored data for this service on-prem using an in-memory data store, but as the business rapidly grew (from 12 million customers in 2019 to 40 million customers in 2021), it needed a more scalable solution that would not rely so much on memory and enable Nubank to keep growing.

 Nubank’s Authorizer team chose CockroachDB due to its ultra-resilience, simple scalability, strong consistency, and easy maintenance.
 They set up on-prem CockroachDB deployments and migrated their credit card authorization application.